 4. Student applicants currently on parole, probation, or with pending criminal charges will not be eligible to enroll in the GMTCC’s nurse assistant program until these matters are resolved.

 5. Student candidates must have an 80% academic average after the first 3 tests and before being assigned clinical experience.

 6. Student candidates must complete the program with an 80% average and earn the minimum of 80% on their final exam in order to be eligible to test for licensure.

 7. Student candidates must demonstrate a path leading toward competence in the nurse assistant skills introduced and practiced in the classroom.

 8. The Adult Nurse Assistant Program instructor will meet with students after the first 3 academic tests and as needed thereafter to review their progress in the areas of academics and nurse assistant skills.
 Students not meeting the criteria may be asked to leave the program.
 They may re-enter a future class if deemed appropriate.

-9. Adult nurse assistant students may not miss more than a total of 4 hours of class time.
-Coming to class >9 minutes late, 3 times, will count as one absence.
-NO CLINICAL HOURS MAY BE MISSED.
+9. Adult nurse assistant students may not miss class time.
+NO LAB/CLINICAL HOURS MAY BE MISSED.

 10. Closed toed and healed shoes are required.
 Scrubs are also required for all Labs and Clinical hours.